Healthdirect Free Australian health advice you can count on.

 What is anger?

 Anger is a normal human emotion.
-It can range from feeling annoyed to intense rage.
+It is often triggered by a sense of injustice to yourself or others.
+It can range from feeling mildly annoyed to intense rage.
+Everyone feels angry sometimes.

 What are the signs and symptoms of anger?

-Anger makes your heart rate and blood pressure go up as your body produces more of the hormones adrenaline and noradrenaline.
-This is the body’s ‘fight or flight’ response.
+Anger makes your heart rate and blood pressure go up.
+This happens as your body produces more of the hormones adrenaline and noradrenaline.
+This is your body's 'fight or flight' response.

 What causes anger?

-You may find that you have certain situations that are likely to trigger an anger response.
-If we feel resentful or overwhelmed, we may be at risk of anger.
+You may find that certain situations are likely to trigger an anger response.
+If you feel resentful or overwhelmed, you may be at risk of anger.

 Everyone feels angry from time to time.
-But it’s how you show your anger that matters.
-If you don’t control your anger, it can lead to violence or angry behaviour like yelling, throwing things or storming out.
+But it's how you show your anger that matters.
+If you don't control your anger, it can lead to aggressive behaviour like yelling, throwing things or storming out.

-It’s not okay to express anger in ways that can hurt you or other people or objects.
+It's not okay to express anger in ways that can hurt you, other people or objects.

 If you think you have problems managing your anger, it may help to ask yourself these questions: